leogaggl/betterforboothby/content/blog/1-community-meetings.md

 ### Let's Get Together

-We're organising a series of informal, friendly meet-ups at local pubs across Boothby.
+We're organising a series of informal, friendly meet-ups at local pubs across the Electorate of Boothby.
 It’s a chance to:
 *   Meet other people in our community who feel the same way.
 *   Share your ideas and frustrations in a relaxed, welcoming space.
 *   Discuss what we want from a true community independent.